takuti/takuti.me/_content/en/note/hivemall-events-2018-autumn.md

 Since many people were coming from industry, the session was a great opportunity to introduce Hivemall for practitioners and learn how each company implements their own recommendation engines in a scalable manner.
 Basically, what I understood during the session was:

 - Many companies are actively using Spark and [Spark MLlib](https://spark.apache.org/mllib/) in production.
-- Many people recognize Hive, but obviously it’s less famous than Spark.
+- Many people recognize Hive, but obviously it's less famous than Spark.
   - Even if companies have their own Hive environment, developers of recommendation engine itself generally are not in charge of maintaining its underlying infrastructure.
-  - That is, it’s hard for the developers to install Hivemall to their in-house big data analytics platform under their responsibility.
+  - That is, it's hard for the developers to install Hivemall to their in-house big data analytics platform under their responsibility.
 - While people commonly understand the importance of scalability, I felt Hivemall's query-based machine learning capability is less stimulating for them than Python- or Scala-based programming-driven recommender implementation.

 Therefore, as a developer of Hivemall, thinking about how to effectively tell the strength of Hivemall to such technology-oriented practitioners should be important.

 When we see other accepted papers, it is obvious that many paper focus more on a unique, specific scenario that has originally been motivated by the development of real-life recommender system, than traditional "research"-oriented topics.
 As far as I can observe, the situation has not been changed from 2 years ago, and this is exactly how recommender research rapidly grows and becomes popular in recent years.
 However, at the same time, such trend is slightly disappointing for me because there is a lack of stimulation in deeper theoretical, mathematical consideration.

 From an algorithmic perspective, many studies and attendees' interests focused more on deep learning and something relevant e.g., item embedding.
-In fact, I already saw how deep learning plays a dominant role in the field of recommender systems at 2016’s RecSys, but the tool becomes much more important and common in these days.
+In fact, I already saw how deep learning plays a dominant role in the field of recommender systems at 2016's RecSys, but the tool becomes much more important and common in these days.

-Surprisingly (and unsurprisingly), organizers of a workshop session [Deep Learning for Recommender Systems](http://dlrs-workshop.org/) (DLRS), which was initiated in 2016 to encourage practitioners to apply deep learning techniques to recommender systems, stated that this year’s DLRS workshop is the final one, because deep learning is now widely used in many studies and getting matured in the context of recommender systems.
+Surprisingly (and unsurprisingly), organizers of a workshop session [Deep Learning for Recommender Systems](http://dlrs-workshop.org/) (DLRS), which was initiated in 2016 to encourage practitioners to apply deep learning techniques to recommender systems, stated that this year's DLRS workshop is the final one, because deep learning is now widely used in many studies and getting matured in the context of recommender systems.
 This announcement is really impressive and clearly demonstrates the strong relationship between deep learning and recommender systems.

 ### [Mbed Connect USA](https://mbed.com/en/about-mbed/events/mbed-connect-usa-2018/) Workshop @ San Jose, CA

 Our company [Arm Treasure Data](https://www.treasuredata.com/) develops an enterprise-grade advanced big data analytics platform, which is currently placed in a data management layer of the [Arm Pelion IoT platform](https://www.arm.com/products/iot/pelion-iot-platform), and the platform internally bundles Hivemall so that users can easily leverage machine learning capability on their massive data at scale without any expertise in Python programming and mathematics.

-On behalf of Treasure Data, I have attended Mbed Connect USA 2018, a meet-up event focusing on the [Arm Mbed ecosystem](https://www.mbed.com/en/), held in conjunction with [Arm TechCon 2018](https://www.armtechcon.com/), and had 1-hour workshop session to introduce Treasure Data’s big data analytics capability in the context of data science and machine learning:
+On behalf of Treasure Data, I have attended Mbed Connect USA 2018, a meet-up event focusing on the [Arm Mbed ecosystem](https://www.mbed.com/en/), held in conjunction with [Arm TechCon 2018](https://www.armtechcon.com/), and had 1-hour workshop session to introduce Treasure Data's big data analytics capability in the context of data science and machine learning:

 - **[Introduction to Data Science](https://www.mbed.com/en/about-mbed/events/mbed-connect-usa-2018/)**